piascikj/imdone/README.md

 	};

 ###Release notes
+####0.1.13
+- Moved open page to open cli option
+- switched to socket.io for near real-time updates

 ####0.1.11
 - Now able to hide a list from board using hidden
 #####imdone/data.js is now formatted like this